 What ITS can support:

-- Logging into ACC programs and services, including the college WiFi network.
+- Logging into Assiniboine programs and services, including the college WiFi network.

 What ITS cannot support:

 - Data recovery

 See Policy G61: ITS Support for BYOD Programs for more.